|

 Will anyone then pay heed?

 N.B.
 Defining artificial intelligence.
-It is a common-mistake to presume that artificial intelligence is contained in the code which resides inside a machine.
+It is a common-mistake to presume that artificial intelligence is contained inside the code which resides on a machine.
 Nothing in the two words, artificial and intelligence, requires that to be true.
-Indeed, it can be argued that the dawn of artificial intelligence commenced when science gained supremacy over other forms of knowledge in influencing everday affairs.
+It can instead be argued that the dawn of artificial intelligence commenced when science gained supremacy over other forms of knowledge in influencing everday affairs.

 Science, as is its wont, works through analysis, identification, naming and controlling.
 When scientific thinking becomes the dominant mode of organising society it can be said that the society has drifted aways from its natural way of being and towards a more contrived and artificial method of existence.